Nebraska Medicaid Program

 The United States Department of Health and Human Services requires that all HIPAA covered entities use ICD-10 codes beginning October 1, 2015.
 This date is an extension from the original deadlines of October 1, 2013, and October 1, 2014.
 The ICD-10 coding system will fully replace the current ICD-9 coding system and will have a substantial impact on the entire health care industry.

 The ICD-10 final rule concurrently adopts the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) for diagnosis coding, and the International Classification of Diseases, Tenth Revision, Procedure Coding System (ICD-10-PCS) for inpatient hospital procedure coding.
 These code sets will replace the International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM) Volumes 1 and 2, and the International Classification of Diseases, Ninth Revision, Clinical Modification (CM) Volume 3 for diagnosis and procedure codes, respectively.

 As a HIPAA covered entity, Nebraska Medicaid will be transitioning to ICD-10 for both electronic transactions and paper claims.
 Other affected forms and processes will be announced as decisions are made.
 We are currently in the process of remediating the Medicaid Management Information System (MMIS) to accept and process with ICD-10 codes beginning October 1, 2015, for dates of service on or after October 1, 2015.

-Highlights of how claims will be impacted when ICD-10 is implemented on October 1, 2015
+Highlights of how claims will be impacted when ICD-10 is implemented October 1, 2015

 Reimbursements will be impacted if ICD-10 is not implemented timely and accurately by providers.

-Providers must use either ICD-9 or ICD-10 codes and matching ICD indicator depending on the date(s) of service:
+Providers must submit claims with either ICD-9 or ICD-10 codes and matching ICD indicator depending on the date(s) of service:

 Claims for dates of service prior to October 1, 2015, must be submitted with ICD-9 codes and an ICD-9 indicator, regardless of the date submitted.